njvz/Nathan-s-Music-Player/README.md

 This personal project was created in order to help me learn how to create GUIs and utilize audio files in Java.

-The Music Player includes these components:
+The Music Player includes these features:
 - File Choosing
 - Shuffle Button
 - Previous Button
 - Play/Pause Button